ttaranto/docker-nginx-php7/README.md

 [![](https://images.microbadger.com/badges/image/ttaranto/docker-nginx-php7.svg)](https://microbadger.com/images/ttaranto/docker-nginx-php7 "Get your own image badge on microbadger.com")

-### Timezone
-The machine is configured to user America/Sao_Paulo timezone.
-The Nginx configuration is ready to run a [Laravel](https://laravel.com/) app.

 ### Services
 All services are defined and managed using the phusion/baseimage methodology.
 Logs are output using syslog and can be accessed using ``docker logs {container}``.